Giving or getting a smart speaker for Christmas? Change these settings

 Tap or click here for details on how to change these settings and more ways to optimize your smart doorbell.

-Tags: Alexa, Amazon Echo, Drop In, Google, Google Home, Google Nest, microphone, privacy, recordings, security, Sidewalk, smart speaker, two-factor authentication, video recording
+Tags: Amazon Alexa, Amazon Echo, Drop In, Google, Google Home, Google Nest, microphone, privacy, recordings, security, Sidewalk, smart speaker, two-factor authentication, video recording